hamid97m/HeroDatePicker/README.md

 ### Add the dependency

-After repository configuration, add a dependency on BazaarPay to your module's `build.gradle`
+After repository configuration, add a dependency on HeroDatePicker to your module's `build.gradle`
 file:

 <details open>